Without Salary (WOS) & Adjunct Faculty

 The mission of the Medical School is to be a leader in enhancing the health of people through innovative and diverse training experiences.
 Our medical students and residents learn through interaction with a variety of medical educators.
-The Department of Pediatrics relies on the teaching skills of our adjunct faculty and faculty at affiliate locations to provide hands-on skill-building and exposure to real world medical care.
+The Department of Pediatrics relies on the teaching skills of our without salary (WOS) faculty at affiliate sites and adjunct faculty to provide hands-on skill-building and exposure to real world medical care.

-The Department of Pediatrics has over 150 active adjunct faculty and faculty at affiliate locations who volunteer their time to teach 115 Pediatric and Medicine/Pediatrics residents and over 800 medical students.
+The Department of Pediatrics has over 150 combines WOS and adjunct faculty who volunteer their time to teach 115 Pediatric and Medicine/Pediatrics residents and over 800 medical students.
 This teaching occurs in a wide variety of clinical settings ranging from urban, suburban, and rural offices to large teaching hospitals.

-Aside from the satisfaction of teaching receptive learners, adjunct faculty and faculty at affiliate locations receive numerous benefits and access to University resources.
-These include a University e-mail account, access to the extensive electronic resources of the Bio-Medical Library, which include the current issues of almost all medical and scientific journals, as well as faculty discounts on University sports tickets, gym use, and computer software and hardware.
+Aside from the satisfaction of teaching receptive learners, WOS and adjunct faculty receive numerous benefits and access to University resources.
+These include a University e-mail account, access to the extensive electronic resources of the Health Sciences Library, which include the current issues of almost all medical and scientific journals, access to Active Directory, Google Workspace, U Card, Virtual Private Network (VPN), and secure WiFi.
 The links in the right-hand navigation of this page include appointment criteria, frequently visited sites, plus videos of Department of Pediatrics Grand Rounds presentations.

 Committee Chairs